yongkanghe/gke-k10/README.md

 1. Remove GKE Kubernetes Cluster
 2. Remove all the relevant disks
 3. Remove all the relevant snapshots
+4. Remove all the objects from the bucket

 # For more details about GKE Backup and Restore
 https://blog.kasten.io/posts/postgresql-backup-and-restore-on-google-cloud-using-kasten-k10